Upcoming event

 Just as importantly, DCW is an opportunity to connect with the people leading these projects - understanding their real-world constraints, exchanging practical insights, and exploring how RED’s expertise can support the next generation of resilient, low-carbon digital infrastructure.

-As AI workloads continue to reshape infrastructure requirements, Lee will explore what next-generation chip architectures mean for Data Centre design.
+As AI workloads continue to reshape infrastructure requirements, Lee Prescott, Chief Technology Officer, will explore what next-generation chip architectures mean for data centre design.

-Phil will address the energy strategies that underpin mission-critical operations, from grid integration and renewable procurement to backup systems and long-term power security in constrained markets.
+Phil Reid, Head of Energy, will address the energy strategies that underpin mission-critical operations, from grid integration and renewable procurement to backup systems and long-term power security in constrained markets.

 For more than 20 years, we’ve partnered with hyperscalers, colocation providers, and major developers across Europe, the Middle East, and APAC, designing infrastructure that performs reliably while supporting long-term net zero goals.